Hungry EcoCities

 Paths to Progress Experiments to have AI-enabled use scenario prototypes tested in real environments.

-The second open call will select 10 industrial end-user/SMEs from the agri-food sector and 10 artists that jointly will work on AI enabled use scenario prototypes and awareness-raising artworks that (1) make the food chain more transparent, inclusive, and sustainable, (2) build connections between different stakeholders in the food chain; and (3) promote more informed and sustainable consumption patterns.
+The second open call will select up to 10 industrial end-user/SMEs from the agri-food sector and up to 10 artists that jointly will work on AI enabled use scenario prototypes and awareness-raising artworks that (1) make the food chain more transparent, inclusive, and sustainable, (2) build connections between different stakeholders in the food chain and, (3) promote more informed and sustainable consumption patterns.

 CONTACT